will123195/levelgo/README.md

 # levelgo

-Indexed collections for LevelDB (inspired by MongoDB)
+Indexed collections and transactions for LevelDB (inspired by MongoDB)

 ## Install